Emily Catherine Cockerham

 "I can never read all the books I want; I can never be all the people I want and live all the lives I want.
 I can never train myself in all the skills I want.
 And why do I want?
 I want to live and feel all the shades, tones, and variations of mental and physical experience possible in my life."

-Choosing a major has been difficult because I see beauty in so many things and fear being confined to just one.
+Choosing a major has been difficult because I see beauty in so many things and fear being confined to just one career.

 If you’ve read this far, I applaud you.
 In the next section, you’ll learn what led me to Graphic Design…